fnaumenko/isChIP/README.md

 # isChIP
 **I**n **S**ilico **ChIP**-seq is a fast realistic ChIP-seq simulator.

-The modelling of the chromatin immunoprecipitaion followed by next generation sequencing process is based on presumably on Illumina protocol.
+The modelling of the chromatin immunoprecipitaion followed by next generation sequencing process is based primarily on Illumina protocol.
-However, the **isChIP**’s options can be adjusted to the other techniques such as  Ion Torrent, etc.<br>
+In addition, extra flexibility is implemented for the isChIP’s options to be straightforwardly re-formulated in other formats, such as Ion Torrent, etc.
-For more information about model see [Model: brief description](#model-brief-description).
+More details of the model are provided in the section [Model: brief description](#model-brief-description).

 ### Performance
 On 2.5 GHz RAID HPC by default values of ground samples, in one-thread mode, within 1 minute **isChIP** records:<br>